The honest summary, before the long version

 Choose Ubud if the wellness brand matters to you, if you specifically want the established yoga shala scene, if your wellness practice is the only thing on your trip, or if you have already been to Vietnam and want a different country.

-Choose Hoi An if you want the same depth for less money, if you want a wellness reset plus a UNESCO town plus a beach in the same week, if you want Kerala-lineage Ayurveda rather than imported teachers, if you came for sleep more than for performance, or if Bali feels overrun and you want to find what Ubud was in 2008.
+Choose Hoi An if you want the same depth for less money, if you want a wellness reset plus a UNESCO town plus a beach in the same week, if you want a distinct Vietnamese herbal tradition (not Ayurveda) on a quiet river, if you came for sleep more than for performance, or if Bali feels overrun and you want to find what Ubud was in 2008.